 Register for Civil Legal Assistance

-New firms, or firms wishing to commence providing civil legal assistance, are required both to register with SLAB and obtain a compliance certificate from the Law Society of Scotland.
+Firms wishing to provide civil legal assistance must register with SLAB and obtain a compliance certificate from the Law Society of Scotland.

 Please complete this registration form, amending the example answers on how you intend to adhere to the Law Society's Ten Administrative Requirements for Civil Registration, and then email it to firstname.lastname@example.org.

 Once this information has been received and deemed satisfactory by our Legal Compliance Manager, they will contact the Law Society's Quality Assurance Administrator.

 The Law Society will get in touch with your firm about your application for a compliance certificate.
 The granting of a compliance certificate is a decision taken by the Society’s Quality Assurance Committee.
 They make their decision based on the information you provide combined with any available information from previous peer reviews of the practitioners in the firm.
 It will only be granted if they believe your firm can and will comply with the Solicitors (Scotland) (Civil and Children’s Legal Assistance) Practice Rules 2003, and relative guidance, when providing Civil Legal Assistance.